Article · Root Causes of JavaScript Test Flakiness

 });

-// Explicit state wait (replaces auto-wait)
+// Explicit state wait (replaces auto-wait for custom DOM conditions)

 await page.waitForFunction(() => {